-77. Jesus Christ, who is himself the Good News (euangélion) and the "greatest Evangeliser", draws into his mission all those who respond in faith to his Gospel and its proclamation of the presence of the kingdom or reign of God within creation.
+Jesus Christ, who is himself the Good News (euangélion) and the "greatest Evangeliser", draws 77. into his mission all those who respond in faith to his Gospel and its proclamation of the presence of the kingdom or reign of God within creation.
 "The time is fulfilled, and the kingdom of God has drawn near.
 Repent and believe in the Gospel" (Mark 1:15).
 This conversion of disciples' lives toward the person of Christ and the ways of his Gospel becomes a joyful witness that continues Jesus' proclamation of the Good News.
-"For the Church, evangelizing means bringing the Good News into all the strata of humanity, and through its influence transforming humanity from within and making it new".
+"For the Church, evangelizing means bringing the Good News into all the strata of humanity, and through its influence transforming humanity from within and making it new".68

 - 78. Impelled by the Holy Spirit, Jesus manifested the kingdom of God in his ministry and teaching and in his formation of a community of disciples to share in his mission.
 At the centre of Jesus' mission and identity is the great commandment of love of God and love of neighbour (Mark 12:28-31), which Jesus learned from his people's scriptures and redefined in terms of his own person and ministry: "This is my commandment, that you should love one another as I have loved you" (John 15:12).
 Jesus summarised the teaching of the Gospel in the Sermon on the Mount (Matt 5-7), with its wisdom of the blessed life of the kingdom and its call to imitate the perfect love of the Creator, which extends like the sunshine even to enemies and the wicked. - 79.
 It is through the death and resurrection of Jesus, communicated to us in the gift of the Holy Spirit, that God's kingdom achieves its irrevocable purpose in history and in all creation (Mark 16:15).
-The Spirit of God, who breathed the cosmos into existence and raised the dead Jesus into a new and glorious existence, is active within all created things to bring them into the fullness of the kingdom.
-"The ultimate destiny of the universe is in the fullness of God, which has already been attained by the risen Christ, the measure of the maturity of all things".
-"1
+The Spirit of God, who breathed the cosmos into existence and raised the dead Jesus into a new and glorious existence, is active within all created things to bring them into the fullness of the attained by the risen Christ, the measure of the maturity of all things".